tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 ### Pneumothorax: CT scan (right sided)
 ![](assets/pneumothorax-CTscan.png)

 The extended focused abdominal sonography for trauma (E-FAST) exam has been a more recent diagnostic tool for pneumothorax.
 The diagnosis of ultrasound is usually made by the absence of lung sliding, the absence of a comet-tails artifact, and the presence of a lung point.
 Unfortunately, this diagnostic method is very operator dependent and sensitivity, and specificity can vary.
-In skilled hands, ultrasonography has up to a 94% sensitivity and 100% specificity (better than chest x-ray).
+In skilled hands, **ultrasonography has up to a 94% sensitivity and 100% specificity** (better than chest x-ray).
 If a patient is hemodynamically unstable with suspected tension pneumothorax, intervention is not withheld to await imaging.
 Needle decompression can be performed if the patient is hemodynamically unstable with a convincing history and physical exam, indicating tension pneumothorax.

 # Treatment / Management
 Management depends on the clinical scenario.

 For patients who have associated symptoms and are showing signs of instability, needle decompression is the treatment of a pneumothorax.
-This usually is performed with a 14- to 16-gauge and 4.5 cm in length angiocatheter, just superior to the rib in the second intercostal space in the midclavicular line.
+This usually is performed with a **14- to 16-gauge and 4.5 cm in length angiocatheter**, just superior to the rib in the second intercostal space in the midclavicular line.

 After needle decompression or for stable pneumothoraces, the treatment is the insertion of a thoracostomy tube.
 This usually is placed above the rib in the fifth intercostal space anterior to the midaxillary line.
 The size of the thoracostomy tube usually ranges depending on the patient's height and weight and whether there is an associated hemothorax.

 Open "sucking" chest wounds are treated initially with a three-sided occlusive dressing.
 Further treatment may require tube thoracostomy and/or chest wall defect repair.